zorael/wg-monitor/README.md

 ### Batsign

 The `batsign.url` file should contain one or more [Batsign](https://batsign.me) URLs.
 Batsign is a free service with which you can send brief emails to yourself by issuing simple HTTP requests.
 See [the homepage](https://batsign.me) for more information.
-(Requires registering.)
+(Requires registration.)

 ### Notification commands